projectcalico/calico/security/calico-enterprise/user-console.md

 ---
-title: User console
+title: Calico Enterprise Manager user interface
-description: A web-based user interface designed for multiple user skill sets and disciplines.
+description: Learn about our web-based user interface that is designed for users from different disciplines, and with different skill sets.
 calico_enterprise: true
 ---